echemdb/autotag-metadata/doc/usage.md

 User manual
 ===========

-The following figure shows the GUI of autotag-metadata.
+The autotag-metadata GUI is illustrated in the following figure.

 ![Alt text](images/layout_annotated.png)